“I know exactly how to solve this problem.”

 As established, not pretending to be the experts helps you build trust with the people you lead.
-And more than anything, this is what you want for a healthy and effective working relationship.
+And more than anything, this is what you want for a healthy working relationship.

 On the other hand, demonstrating your expertise shows your competence and gives people faith in you – another must-have for healthy collaboration.